 Durham Old City Centre

-Outside the festival it was indeed time to see old and explore new.
-The vibe in the centre is unique.
+A great place to start is the Old Durham City Centre.
+The vibe here is quite unique.
 It has kept so much if its character, from cobbled streets to old buildings.
 Plus of course some famous landmarks.

 Durham Castle and Cathedral